 Label: A label is the property of interest that is to be learned in supervised machine learning.

+VFL Server: An NF that discovers and selects VFL clients, and coordinates the VFL process.

+NOTE 1: The VFL server may have role of VFL Active Participant during VFL training.

+VFL Client: An NF that plays the role of the passive participant in a training process.

-Editor's note: The label definition is to be reviewed and extended if needed.
+Editor's note: Whether the definition of VFL Client can be extended to play a role in inference is FFS.

-VFL Active Participant: An NF with labels for a VFL training task that may have related inputs data.
+VFL Active Participant: An NF with labels for a VFL training task that may have related input data.

-Editor's note: Whether and how VFL server is different from VFL Active Participant is FFS.
-If they are the same, one term needs to be selected.